noursan/noursan/README.md

 ### Hi :wave:🙂 Welcome to my GitHub profile!

-Here is a list of my machine learning projects that you can check out:
+Here is a list of my data science and machine learning projects that you can check out:

 * ### Regression and Classification projects
 >